shabin5785/Golang_notes/Go_4.md

 ever be sent on this channel; subsequent attempts to send will panic.
 Receive operat ions on a clos ed channel yield the values that have been sent until no more values are lef t; any receive operat ions thereafter complete immediately and yield the zero value of the channel’s element type.
 To clos e a channel, we cal l the bui lt-in close function: close(ch)

+A channel created with a simple cal l to make is cal le d an unbuffered channel, but make accepts an optional second argument, an integer cal le d the channel’s capacity.
+If the cap acity is nonzero, make creates a buffered channel. ch = make(chan int) // unbuffered channel ch = make(chan int, 0) // unbuffered channel ch = make(chan int, 3) // buffered channel with capacity 3